Lime Coconut Snowballs-buttery cookies with a hint of lime, a sweet lime glaze, and a sprinkle of coconut. These are cookies are a family favorite!

 Add Lime Coconut Snowballs to your Christmas cookie list this year.
 They are our favorite and I think you will like them too!

 - 1 tablespoon cream cheese, at room temperature

 - 3 tablespoons fresh lime juice

 - For the cookies, in bowl of a stand mixer fitted with the beater attachment, mix flour, lime zest, sugar, and salt on low speed until combined, about 5 seconds.
 With mixer running on low, add butter 1 piece at a time; continue to mix until mixture looks crumbly and slightly wet, about 1 minute longer.

 - Use hands to roll dough into 1-inch balls.
-Place on parchment-lined baking sheets, spacing about 1 1/2 inches apart.
-Bake one batch at a time in 375-degree oven until lightly browned, about 12 minutes.
+Place on parchment-lined baking sheets, spacing about 1 ½ inches apart.
+Bake one batch at a time until lightly browned, about 12 minutes.
 Cool to room temperature.

 - For the glaze, whisk cream cheese and 2 tablespoons lime juice in medium bowl until combined and no lumps remain.
 Whisk in confectioners' sugar until smooth, adding remaining lime juice as needed until glaze is thin enough to spread easily.

 - Dip tops of cookies into glaze and scrape away excess, then dip into coconut.
 Set cookies on parchment-lined baking sheet; let stand until glaze dries and sets.
 Store in an airtight container for up to four days.

 Leave a comment below and share a photo on Instagram.
 Tag @twopeasandpod and hashtag it with #twopeasandtheirpod